 Remember to consider fuel costs and whether you’ll encounter any tolls — and keep in mind that some Orlando toll areas only accept exact change or may be toll-by-plate only.
 Most rental car companies now offer the option of paying tolls through usage-based programs.
 Each company has its own separate fees that vary widely, and some may automatically enroll you if you drive on a toll road, so be sure to research the company's policies to avoid potentially excessive charges.
 You also have the option to buy a SunPass transponder yourself, and you can receive a refund for your unused balance once you close the account.
 Or you can bring your own from home, if applicable — for instance, E-ZPass is accepted in Central Florida (but is not available throughout the rest of the state).

 If you choose not to get a transponder and then find yourself on a toll road, you can download the E-PASS app or pay by phone at 1 (800) 353-7277.
 If you froget to pay your toll, you'll receive the toll fee and a fine from your rental car company.
 Oops!
-We learned that one the hard way.
+We learned that the hard way.

-Another option that may save you money and headache is to get Uni (formerly named E-PASS Xtra).
-This pass allows you to travel through 18 states with just one toll account while saving over the cash and toll-by-plate rates.
+Another option that may save you money and a headache is to get Uni (formerly named E-PASS Xtra).
+This pass allows you to travel through 19 states with just one toll account while saving over the cash and toll-by-plate rates.
 There are no annual or monthly account fees, but there is a cost to activate the prepaid toll account.

 - Delaware